Zhangyc0/zhangyc0.github.io/_pages/about.md

 If you have anything you want to ask me or talk about, please <a href="mailto:yunce.zhang.sec@gmail.com">email me</a> directly.
 Writing a personal homepage is a bit boring. :)

 # 🔥 News
-- *2024.10*: &nbsp;🎉🎉 my paper have accept by chinese cryptography transaction.
+- *2024.10*: &nbsp;🎉🎉 my paper have accepted by chinese cryptography transaction.

 # 📝 Publications